Free Caption Phones for Seniors with Hearing Loss

 When someone has hearing loss, using the phone can become nearly impossible.

-If your older adult has been avoiding talking on the phone, that could be the cause.
+If your loved one has been avoiding talking on the phone, low to moderate hearing loss could be the cause.

-Even better, caption phones and services are free for people with hearing loss through a program funded by the Federal Communications Commission (FCC).
+Even better, caption phones and services are available free of charge to people with hearing loss through a program funded by the Federal Communications Commission (FCC).

 We explain how caption phones work, why staying connected is essential for senior health, and how seniors with hearing loss can get a free caption phone.